 The Amenity site closed and the land was then leased to the Manor Garden Centre.
 SBC began to build a purpose built unit for the use of community groups in 1998 and allocated the area that has become TWIGS Community Gardens for Community groups.
-At this time, this included TWIGS, wildFlowers and Butterflies (FAB) and Swindon and District Beekeepers.
+At this time, this included TWIGS, Flowers and Butterflies (FAB) and Swindon and District Beekeepers.
 In early summer 1999 TWIGS began operating from the current building, opposite the summer house.
 Volunteers, service users and staff began the task of bringing the neglected area that is now the Garden site back under control.

-Operating alongside the Gardens, TWIGS has always been fortunate to have an inspirational and thriving craft studio plus an enterprising woodcraft department.
+Operating alongside the gardens, TWIGS has always been fortunate to have an inspirational and thriving craft studio plus an enterprising woodcraft department.
 Focusing on the creative process as a key ingredient within the recovery journey, many wonderful pieces are produced, often from recycled materials.
 You will be able to see several of these displayed throughout the Gardens and items are also available to purchase.

-The Haven is at the far end of the site and is managed by FAB (wildFlowers and Butterflies).
+The Haven is at the far end of the site and is managed by FAB (Flowers and Butterflies).
 This area has been filled with local native plants and tended since 1995, it is a delightful succession of colour and insect life.

-TWIGS now provides places for up to 100 people.
-People have the opportunity to work on projects across Swindon, linking us with the wider community.
-The Garden Site is ever changing, as is our dedicated and skilled team of people who contribute to this special place, thank you for supporting our work - your help is much appreciated.
+TWIGS is affiliated to THRIVE, the National Society for Horticultural Therapy and became one of ten regional Quality Champions to help promote the quality assurance scheme "Cultivating Quality".
+TWIGS now provides places for up to 100 people who have the opportunity to work on projects across Swindon, linking us with the wider community.
+The Garden site is ever changing, as is our dedicated and skilled team of people who contribute to this special place, thank you for supporting our work - your help is much appreciated.